vsmk98/doc.goquorum/docs/HowTo/Configure/GenesisOptions.md

 ## Contract code size

 GoQuorum allows operators of blockchains to increase maximum contract code size of accepted smart contracts via the genesis block.
+Further it allows multiple changes to maximum contract code size and allows tracking the historical change for this.
 The GoQuorum default is currently increased to `32kb` from Ethereum's default `24kb` contract code size.
 This is configurable up to `128kb` by adding `maxCodeSize` to the configuration section of the genesis file:

 ``` json